johnsug/misc/rankings/Other_running_foods.md

 | Strawberry Waffle | 0mg | 4/5 | Didn't really taste strawberry |
 | Lemon Waffle | 0mg | 4/5 | Didn't really taste lemon |
 | Honey Waffle | 0mg | | |

-*waffles are a bit large for a race pack and are probably better for pre-race fuel*